BongoSort/HotStone_Bak/TestList.md

 * **OK** When Findus plays two cards, then his hand size is 1 and his field size is 2.
 * **OK** When Findus plays a card, Then Peddersen still has 3 cards in his hand.
 * **OK** When Peddersen in turn, and plays a card, then his handsize is 2 and his field size is 1.

+DECK tests
+* After a game is started (turn 1/turncount 0), each players deck size is 4
+* In turn 2 Findus deck size should be 4 while Peddersens deck size is 4
+* In turn 3 Findus deck size should be 3 while Peddersens deck size is 4
+* In turn 4 Findus deck size should be 3 while Peddersens deck size is 3
+* In turn 5 Findus deck size should be 2 while Peddersens deck size is 3
+* In turn 6 Findus deck size should be 2 while Peddersens deck size is 2
+* In turn 7 Findus deck size should be 1 while Peddersens deck size is 2
+* In turn 8 Findus deck size should be 1 while Peddersens deck size is 1

+CARD DRAW TESTS
+* In turn 1 and 2, no cards should be drawn. //aflevering
+* **OK** In turn 3 findus should get Card "Cuatro" From deck //Aflevering
+* **TODO**  In turn 5 Findus should get Card Cinco from deck.
+* In turn 4 peddersen should get Card "Cuatro" From deck
+* When Findus starts his second turn, he should draw a new card
+* When Peddersen starts his second turn, he should draw a new card

 MANA Tests
 * Each Player has three mana when game begins(is initialized)